The book

 Measurement outcomes as boundary conditions

 Measurement difficulties arise because measurement is treated as part of coherent evolution rather than the end of it.
 Under PDT, measurement outcomes are boundary conditions created when coherence can no longer be sustained.
-Phase-snap establishes a new resolved configuration from which evolution continues, no observer required.
+Phase snap establishes a new realised configuration from which coherent evolution continues, without requiring an observer to determine the outcome.

 8. 28